 The BRII recognizes the growth of open access (OA) publishing and its success in increasing the impact of research findings.
 BRII encourages Berkeley scholars to consider open access and related initiatives as a means of enhancing the visibility of their peer-reviewed publications.
 Among the recommendations resulting from the Conference on Scholarly Publishing: "If Berkeley faculty are to take advantage of new … means of publication, the campus can help by providing departments and individuals with startup funds to encourage the development and use of such outlets."
-BRII improves access to UCB research by providing authors with funds to cover, per publication, up to $3000 of open access fees and up to $1500 of paid access fees.
-Due to restricted funds, any given author is limited to $4500 in BRII funds each calendar year.
+BRII improves access to UCB research by providing authors and publishers with funds to cover open access fees and and other publication costs related to open access.
+Due to restricted funds, any given author or Berkeley journal publisher is limited to $4500 in BRII funds each calendar year.
 Berkeley book publishers are limited to $3000 per title with a limit of $6000 per calendar year.

 Fees covered by BRII include publication charges for open access publications such as PLoS and BioMed Central.
 Open access or paid access fees are frequently discounted based on a UCB Library membership or subscription.
 A list of qualifying publishers can be found at Selective List of Open Access Fees.